AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 This method wraps the [Generative Expand API](https://developer.adobe.com/firefly-api/api/#operation/v1/images/expand).
 It needs both the image resource to expand (which we got from the initial text-to-image prompt) and the desired size.
 In this case, we need a link to the result so the URL is returned.

-As an example, given the prompt "placed on a futuristic table, blue orange and neon cyberpunk backgrounds, gradients, blurry background out of focus", the original Firefly generated image was expanded for all four sizes.
+As an example, given the prompt `placed on a futuristic table, blue orange and neon cyberpunk backgrounds, gradients, blurry background out of focus`, the original Firefly generated image was expanded for all four sizes.
 Here are two examples:

 ![One example of the expanded image](../images/expand1.png)
 ![Another example of the expanded image](../images/expand2.png)

-## Generating the Results
+## Step 6: Generate final product images

 We're almost there!
 Remember that we're inside a loop based on our prompt.
 We generated a new image based on the prompt and then expanded it to a list of sizes.
 The final section of the workflow will do the following:

-As a one-time operation we will reference a Photoshop template to cloud storage.
+We will reference a Photoshop template for cloud storage as a one-time operation.
 This PSD has four different blocks that match up with our desired sizes.
-It has layers for the products in each desired size as well as a text layer with default text.
+It has layers for the products in each desired size and a text layer with default text.
 Here's how that PSD:

 ![PSD template](../images/psd.png)